MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Canada/how-to-set-up-gifi-codes.md

 # How to: Set Up GIFI Codes
 The Canada Revenue Agency uses General Index of Financial Information \(GIFI\) codes to collect, validate, and process financial and tax information electronically.

- In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you must set up GIFI codes for general ledger accounts, reports, balance sheets, income sheets, and retained earning statements.
+ In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, you must set up GIFI codes for general ledger accounts, reports, balance sheets, income sheets, and retained earning statements.
 For more information about GIFI codes, see the [Canada Revenue Agency website](http://go.microsoft.com/fwlink/?LinkId=214332).

 ### To set up GIFI codes